fantastic-earth/bookwyrm/nix/README.md

 ```

 ## Caveats
-* The non-flake module currently pins `nixos-unstable`.
-One of the dependencies, `colorthief`, is not available in `nixos-21.05`. `nixos-unstable` is also the default Nixpkgs input to the flake.
+* The non-flake module currently pins Nixpkgs to the same revision as the flake version.
 * The flake sets `allowUnfree` to `true`.
 While in non-flake mode Nix will refuse to build Bookwyrm if non-free software is disallowed, the flake version will do so regardless.
 This is a workaround for the difficulties inherent in enabling non-free with flakes.

 ## Running